 Not All Policies Will Acquire Surrender Value

 A policy acquires surrender value only when premiums for full three years have been paid to the insurance company.
 Also, not all policies will acquire surrender value.
 Only policies such as ULIPs or endowment policies that have a savings component embedded will partially return the amount invested for life cover.
-Pure term plans with no savings element will lapse and all the benefits associated with them will cease to exist.
+Pure term plan with no savings element will lapse and all the benefits associated with them will cease to exist.

 Using Surrender Value Effectively